timnault/timnaultphotography.com/content/post/TheBigSwitch.md

 I spent countless hours tweaking things to squeze every ounce of performance I could.
 I worked on tuning the data base, compressing images, and minifying code where I could.
 I implemented chaching both on the the server and the browser and used a Content distribution network.
 Don't get me wrong it was pretty darn fast.
 I was pleased, but it was a fairly complicated set up.
 I wanted simplicity.

-On the rise has been static site generators.Enter Hugo.
+On the rise has been static site generators.
+Enter Hugo.